 While calculating restaurant turnover is relatively straightforward, it still involves keeping track of how many people left your business and how many you hired.

-Ideally, you should automate this process with labor management software that synchronizes with your restaurant platform.
+Ideally, you should automate this process with labor management software that synchronizes with your restaurant POS.
 The biggest benefit?
 Tracking, paying and scheduling your employees with precision.

 Rather than relying on an Excel spreadsheet to track your employee count, labor management software helps you manage and automate labor, time and attendance, scheduling and human resources.